Share this:

 Money is an essential tool that enables individuals and families to access necessities such as shelter, food, clothing, transportation, etc. Although money is crucial throughout life’s journey, money cannot purchase everything.
 When reflecting on some of the most enjoyable life experiences, the first thing that comes to mind is not money.

-In addition to the most often-heard things, money cannot buy time, health, and happiness.
+In addition to the most often-heard things, money cannot buy time, health, or happiness.
 Below are three more things money cannot buy.

 Knowledge